astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 sharding = PositionalSharding(jax.devices())
 ```

-We can split our tensor `x` multiple ways.
+We can split our tensor `x` in multiple ways.
 For example, we can split it column-wise along embedding dimension:

 ```python
 G = jax.local_device_count()